 Average GRE scores for MIT Engineering

-Below is the US News & World Report data on the engineering program at MIT:
+Applying to Engineering programs at MIT?
+Here’s the US News & World Report data on their scores:

 |Program||Average Verbal||Average Quantitative|

 |Engineering - PhD||162||167|